 The Heart of Career Advice

-Regardless, we all need that regular paycheque.
+Regardless, we all need that regular paycheck.
 Trunk advises, “Take a job.
 Any job… just do something that caters to your strengths.
 Do anything.”

 Ahhh, finally: the heart of career advice.
 It also sounds adventurous.
 Do a-n-y-t-h-i-n-g?
 So then “what am I?” seems less daunting.
 As an artist, my ultimate goal is chasing a constant quest for knowledge and improvement.
 Learning never ends, and creativity reigns.
 I’m strong-willed and open-minded.
 I can tackle any challenge thrust my way.